great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 ### 3. Install Great Expectations in Cloud Composer

 Installing Python dependencies in Cloud Composer can be done through the Composer web Console (recommended), `gcloud` or through a REST query.
 Please follow the steps described in [Installing Python dependencies in Google Cloud](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#install-package) to install `great-expectations` in Cloud Composer.
+If you are connecting to data in BigQuery, please ensure `pybigquery` is also installed in your Cloud Composer environment.

 :::info Troubleshooting Installation
 If you run into trouble while installing Great Expectations in Cloud Composer, the [official Google Cloud documentation offers the following guide on troubleshooting PyPI package installations.](https://cloud.google.com/composer/docs/troubleshooting-package-installation)